bit101/tinpig/readme.md

 If you create a nice template and want to share, submit it as a pull request at https://github.com/bit101/tinpig-templates .

-## External template directories
+## Custom template directories

 You can choose to store your templates in a directory other than `~/.config/tinpig/templates`.
 There are two ways to do this.

 ### Changing the path permanently

-Edit `~/.config/tinpig/config` and change the `templatesDir` value to the path you want to store your templates.
+Run `tinpig configure` or edit the file `~/.config/tinpig/config` and change the `templatesDir` value to the path you want to store your templates.
 The next time tinpig starts, it will look there rather than the default location.

 Note, if you specify an empty directory, tinpig will copy the default sample templates there the first time it runs.